Why a bike leg?

 Meet the Team

-With 12 years of experience in prosthetics and 5 years of experience as a bicycle mechanic, Ben has applied his skillsets to creating an innovative new method of providing prosthetic care to areas with limited resources.
+With 12 years of experience in prosthetics and 5 years of experience as a bicycle mechanic, Ben has applied his skillsets to create an innovative new method of providing prosthetic care to areas with limited resources.

 At Mary Free Bed Hospital in Michigan (USA), Ben has honed his craft as a prosthetist working in a multidisciplinary team that includes physical therapists and physiatrists.
 He has also ventured on prosthetic relief trips to Guatemala with the Range of Motion Project to view firsthand the challenges facing the amputee population abroad.